ryleespada/barnettcollection/README.md

 # barnettcollection
-GUI connected via APIs to an object database documenting the figurine collection of Jerome and Susan Barnett.
+GUI connected via APIs to identify objects and update metadata in a database documenting the figurine collection of Jerome and Susan Barnett.